 Waste shipment statistics based on the European list of waste codes

 Eurostat has published data and analysis on transboundary waste shipments in Statistics Explained since 2011.
 The data and analysis cover various aspects of waste shipments, generally on an aggregated level.
 The terms export and import are used for transboundary waste shipments both within the EU and to other OECD countries.
-This article describes the potential of using the European List of Waste (LoW) classification in addition to the Basel Convention classification to produce better information about notified transboundary waste shipments.
+This article describes the potential of using the European List of Waste (LoW) classification in addition to the Basel Convention classification to produce more detailed information about notified transboundary waste shipments.

-Transboundary waste shipments are regulated by Regulation 1013/2006 on waste shipments, commonly referred to as the Waste Shipment Regulation (WShipR).
+Transboundary waste shipments are regulated by Regulation (EC) No 1013/2006 on waste shipments, commonly referred to as the Waste Shipment Regulation (WShipR).
 It implements the Basel Convention, which bans exports of hazardous waste from OECD to non-OECD countries.
 According to the regulation, all hazardous waste as well as some non-hazardous but problematic waste streams and other kinds of waste defined in the WShipR, must be notified to the authorities before being shipped across borders.

 Article 51(1) of the WShipR states that, before the end of each calendar year, each Member State shall send the Commission a copy of the report for the previous calendar year which, in accordance with Article 13(3) of the Basel Convention, it has drawn up and submitted to the Convention Secretariat.

 The shipment notification application form used in the EU is included as Annex VII of the WShipR.
 It asks for information on: